montagejs/montagejs.org/docs/theme-native-components.md

 * **Keeps the power of Montage**: Although you don't have the styling and extra elements associated with custom components, you still have access to the same powerful event binding and event listener model as with the custom components.
 This means that you don't have to handle keeping the view and model in sync yourself or write your own event listeners, so you can spend your development effort writing your application logic rather than doing the plumbing.

 ## Available Components
-The following list summarizes the UI components that are currently part of the default (native) widget set:
+The following list summarizes the UI components that are currently part of the Native widget set:

 Component | Description
 ------------ | -------------